Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Do you love salmon?
 If you do, then chances are high that you often buy this popular oily fish.
-But have you ever experienced losing track of the date when you bought salmon?
+But have you ever experienced losing track of the date or the sell-by date when you purchased salmon?
 And because you have absolutely no idea how to tell if salmon is bad, you simply threw the fish away.

 Salmon will always be up there in the list of the most popular fishes.
 I think salmon is one of my top three favorite seafood.
-However, let’s face it– there are really times when we just forget when we bought a particular food, especially when the food like salmon and other fishes are stored in the freezer.
+However, let’s face it– there are times when we just forget when we bought a particular food, especially when food like salmon and other fish are stored in the freezer.

 Signs of salmon that has gone bad